 Identify Digital Transformation Objectives and Choose a Strategy

-In addition to choosing your objective, you also need to figure out a way to get there.
+In addition to choosing your objective, you need to figure out a way to get there.
 Digital transformation can get extremely granular.
 Say that you intend to effect a digital transformation by moving your applications to the cloud.
 Will you do this via lift-and-shift, or will you refactor your applications first?
 Will you designate in-house personnel to undertake the migration, or will you hire a vendor?
 Which cloud hosting company will you choose?

-Choosing a strategy to achieve your objective is vital, because it allows you to turn what was once wishful thinking into a measurable process.
+Choosing a strategy to achieve your objective is vital because it allows you to turn what was once wishful thinking into a measurable process.
 What comes next?

 Enable, Staff, and Measure the Digital Transformation

 Companies have the best chance at digital transformation when it’s driven from the top down.
-In short, if you’re choosing to enable your transformation with AI, then you need to find leadership that are skilled with that technology.
+In short, if you’re choosing to enable your transformation with AI, then you need to find leadership that is skilled with that technology.
 Only then can you start training your workforce at large.
-Your most important task is to begin creating a digital culture that’s not only fluent in your enabling technology but can also adapt to future technological disruptions down the line.
+Your most important task is to begin creating a digital culture that’s not only fluent in enabling technology but can also adapt to future technological disruptions down the line.

 Lastly, you began to identify key metrics in terms of achieving your digital transformation back in step two.
 Now is the time to begin measuring them.

 There are a few things to measure in terms of digital transformation.
 First, you began identifying project phases—so your next step is to understand whether you’re completing them on time and on budget.
-You also want to measure the affect of your digital transformation.
+You also want to measure the effectiveness of your digital transformation.
 If you set a goal of increasing your revenue, for instance, you will want to understand how your revenue is changing and how that can be attributed (or not) to your digital transformation efforts.